omegarhovega/nvidia-purchase-system/README.md

 1. Run the session manager to get fresh cookies
 2. Start the product scanner to monitor for available products
 3. Periodically refresh cookies (every 12-15 minutes)
+4. Launch the purchase process when a product becomes available
-4. Handle errors and restart components as needed
+5. Handle errors and restart components as needed

 ### Running Components Individually